kyra-1/keylogger-timestamps/README.md

 ## Introduction

-Keylogger-Timestamping is a simple keylogger built using Python.
+Keylogger-Timestamps is a simple keylogger built using Python.
 It logs every key pressed on the keyboard along with a timestamp, saving the information to a text file named `simple_keylog.txt`.
 This tool is created for educational and ethical use only.
 Always ensure you have permission before running it on any machine.

 ## Features